Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: (Robust) Policy Control Barrier Functions

 As stated in~\cite[Theorem 1]{so2024train}, the \emph{policy value function}~$\V^{h,\pi}_\infty$ is a~\gls*{cbf} for the undisturbed system in~\eqref{eq:undisturbed_system} for any~$\pi$, since $\V^{h,\pi}_\infty$ satisfies the following two inequalities $\forall \vx \in \cX$

 which imply \eqref{eq:cbf1} and \eqref{eq:cbf2}.
 For details, we refer to \cite{so2024train}.
 The key intuition here is that~$\V^{h,\pi}_\infty$ provides an upper bound on the worst future constraint violation $h$ under the optimal policy since the optimal policy will do no worse than~$\pi$.
-Thus,~\glspl*{cbf} can be constructed via policy evaluation of any policy.
+Thus,~\glspl{cbf} can be constructed via policy evaluation of any policy.
+We refer to $\pi$ as the \dpolicy, noting that the nominal policy~$\pi_\s{nom}$ differs from the \dpolicy.